camels-ch/camels-ch.github.io/index.md

 **Instructions**:
 1. Get clc data from copernicus server
 2. Use code provided in camels_ch_clc.R to compute the different attributes
-3. Note: In 1990 only areas outside Switzerland were covered by clc_1990, therefore only catchments with more then 95% data in clc_1990 were calculated.
+3. Note: clc_1990 has no data for Switzerland, so  catchments with 5% or more were filled with NA.

 ## CAMELS_CH_soil_attributes